-IMPORTANT: Drain fuel tank before tipping machine.
+IMPORTANT: Drain fuel tank before tipping mower.
 DO NOT tip machine with carburetor or spark plug down.
 Oil from crankcase will saturate the air filter and cause the engine to be hard to start or not start at all.
-If the engine to be hard to start or not start at all.
 If contamination does occur, the air filter will have to be replaced.